MattPereira/speedrun-chainlink/README.md

 yarn install
 ```

 2. Deploy the contracts on sepolia network.
-You will need funds in the deployer account.
-Visit the [sepolia faucet](https://sepoliafaucet.com/) and set up your .env file in the `packages/hardhat/` folder OR use `yarn generate` and send sepolia ETH to the generated address.
+Before deployment, you must ensure your deployer account has sepolia ETH and LINK to spend.
+   a.
+Grab funds from the [sepolia ETH faucet](https://sepoliafaucet.com/)
+   b.
+Grab funds from the [sepolia LINK faucet](https://faucets.chain.link/)

 ```
 yarn deploy --network sepolia